Careers in Filmmaking

 Production managers take care of the financial and business side of production by organizing details such as: budgeting records of technical and personal expenses, obtaining permits, hiring police protection, supervising travel arrangements, providing housing, and hiring/firing crew members at the direction of the producer.
 Production managers act as peacemakers who ensure the whole production goes smoothly.

-Is responsible for all sound recorded during the production of the film.
-Must slate/identify shots. microphone knowledge and placement.
+Responsible for all sound recorded during the production of the film.
+Must slate/identify shots.
+Microphone knowledge.
 Plans sound effects and is able to record on location and in the studio.
 Foley artists are responsible for making creating realistic sounds for a movie or animation.
 This involves using unique props to create sounds that convey the feeling of the scene.
-See http://www.marblehead.net/foley/jack.html for more information.

-Make animated effects, illusions and other effects such as explosions, natural disasters, intergalactic events seem real for movies, videos, animations.
+Make animated effects, illusions, and other effects such as explosions, natural disasters, and intergalactic events seem real for movies, videos, and animations.